sumitsaurabh927/Momentum/README.md

 ## More info:
-- This repo only contains the client-side code and relies on the backed code [here](https://github.com/sumitsaurabh927/Momentum) to work correctly.
+- This repo only contains the back-end code and relies on the front-end code [here](https://github.com/sumitsaurabh927/Momentum-fe) to work correctly.
 Make sure to check that out as well.

 - Also, I've written a detailed article about Moonshine and I'll be really happy if you'd [give it a heart here!](inserLlink) 😍